visual pro art

 Music for movies or documentaries.
-Why not for art works?

 Composer Jean Marie Dorval was commissioned by The Nightingale Records label, located in Bavaria Germany, to create music about painters.
 In addition to these assignments, there were also other assignments that Jean Marie can still talk about with pleasure and is very grateful for this record company.
 For the moment, these albums are sold out:

-James Sidney Edouard, Baron Ensor (13 April 1860 – 19 November 1949) was a Belgian painter and printmaker, an important influence on expressionism and surrealism who lived in Ostend for most of his life.
+James Sidney Edouard, Baron Ensor (13 April 1860 – 19 November 1949) was a Belgian painter and printmaker, an important influence on expressionism and surrealism who lived in Ostend (Belgium) for most of his life.

 During the late 19th century, much of Ensor's work was rejected as scandalous, particularly his painting Christ's Entry Into Brussels in 1889 (1888–89).